 The Godfather’s visuals, directing, and music are just as subtly effective as its writing.
 Paired with Nino Rota’s memorably horn-laden score, the dim, musty yellow color palette heightens the film’s beautiful old-timey atmosphere.
 Symbolism is present throughout, with oranges unforgettably preceding death—or at the very least, the very threat of it.
 Most strikingly of all, there’s hardly any of the graphic gore or constant swearing that drove something like Goodfellas, which would ordinarily stick out like a sore thumb, but works quite well for something as deliberate and unhurried as this.

 So is The Godfather a perfect film?
 Obviously not—I still wish it was trimmed a little bit towards the beginning, and that it didn’t take me so long to get invested in everything going on*.
-All things considered, it probably still deserves a perfect rating, just because of how undeniably brilliant the entire thing is.
+All things considered, it probably deserves my highest rating anyway, just because of how undeniably brilliant the entire thing is.
 If you’re searching for something more accessible, however, I’d still recommend putting on Goodfellas instead.

 **And on top of all that, we have that infamous “fake punch” moment that those online love to point out.
 I don’t blame them one bit.